Car Insurance for International Travel: What's Covered When You Cross Borders

 See if you qualify for a lower rate in less than 2 minutes

 Planning to drive across a border or rent a car abroad?
 Before you go, you need to know whether your US car insurance policy actually protects you — because in most countries, it doesn't.
-From the mandatory Mexican liability policy that many Americans don't know they need, to the credit card rental coverage that excludes more countries than you'd expect, the rules of car insurance for international travel can be confusing and costly to get wrong.
+From the mandatory Mexican liability policy that many Americans don't know they need, to the credit card rental coverage that may exclude more vehicle types than you'd expect, the rules of car insurance for international travel can be confusing and costly to get wrong.

 This guide breaks down exactly how coverage works in Canada, Mexico, Europe, and beyond.
 You'll learn when your policy follows you, when it doesn't, what documents you need, and how to lock in affordable temporary coverage before you leave — so you can travel with confidence and avoid expensive surprises at the border.